-Cash flow to debt ratio as the name suggests compares the total cash flow to total debt due by the company.
-It is one of the coverage ratios used in the financial world to check the health of the company.
+As the name suggests, the cash flow to debt ratio compares the total cash flow to the total debt due by the company.
+It is one of the coverage ratios used in the financial world to check the company’s health.
 The ratio tells about the debt-paying capacity of a company.

 How To Calculate?

 To calculate this ratio, we consider the cash flow from operations.
 Cash flow from operating activities is a better measure of a company’s strength than EBITDA (Earnings before Interest, Tax, Depreciation, and Amortization).

 The formula for the Cashflow to Debt ratio is = Cash flow from operations/Total Debt.

 The other name for this ratio is the Cash Flow Coverage Ratio.

 We can get the operating cash flows from the cash flow statement while the debt amount is there on the company’s balance sheet.

 For example, Company A has cash flow from operations is $25000, while its total debt is $100000.
 In this case, the ratio will be 25%.
 This means that if a company uses all its cash flow from operations to pay its debt, it will retire 25% of the total debt.